Kombucha Tea Instructions

 The size of the mushroom does not matter in regards to the amount you want to brew.
-You still only need one mushroom – if you want to make a larger amount just brew the quart for the first time and then use most of that as the starter for the gallon brew, and use about the same proportions of starter/sweet tea in the recipe above.
+You still only need one mushroom – if you want to make a larger amount just brew the half gallon for the first time and then you have enough starter tea to proportionally make a gallon - just double all the ingredients!

 How do I store my extra mushrooms?

 You can store them in some k-tea in a glass container with a tight lid in the fridge, and for longer storage a combo of k-tea and sweet tea.
 Just so they have something to feed on.
 They will last a mighty long time.
 Do NOT freeze them.
 That could kill the culture.
 If you have extras, they are great in the compost pile.
 It is also nice to just replace the yucky looking ones from time to time.